 The Story Starts Here

 A native of New Orleans, Michael Ragland spent his early years soaking up sounds from Treme, Congo Square, and the French Quarter, all of which were only a few blocks from his neighborhood.
-Years later, his mother moved them to her home state of Oklahoma where he was in the high school marching band and orchestra, earning individual Tri-State Honor Band awards and music scholarships, while also playing in his first rock and roll band.
+Years later, his mother moved them to her home state of Oklahoma where he was in the high school marching and concert bands, earning numerous awards, all while practicing drums to his mother's Motown and Staxx 45 records.
+And then he heard...The Beatles.

-Graduating from college with a minor in music and after a short stint as a high school teacher, Michael moved to Nashville where he became involved in Gospel Music, producing demos for several singers and playing in church worship bands.
-Upon returning to Oklahoma in the late 80s, he continued to record and play for various Rock, Country, and Gospel artists.
-In 1991, he became the drummer for SonRise, a popular Canadian Christian Rock group and spent the next 2 ½ years performing across Canada and the U.S.
+Graduating from college with a minor in music and after a short stint as a high school teacher, Michael moved to Nashville where he became involved in the Gospel Music scene, producing demos and playing in church worship bands.
+Upon returning to Oklahoma in the late 80s, he continued to record and play for various Rock, Country, R&B, and Gospel artists.
+In 1991, he became the drummer for SonRise, a popular Canadian Christian Rock group and spent the next 2 ½ years with them, touring and recording across Canada and the U.S.

-One of Mike’s Austin drummer friends described him as, “The perfectly imperfect mix of New Orleans Second Line and Funk mixed with Country and Red Dirt Soul”.
-There's no doubt you’ll hear a bit of that in every groove he plays.
+One of Mike’s drummer friends from Austin, Texas describes him as, “A combination of New Orleans Funk and Swing mixed with Country and Red Dirt Soul”.

-Mike decided early on to make the necessary investments in education and training to become a successful musician.
+He decided early on to make the necessary investments in education and training to become a successful musician and business person.

-As a result, he has taken drum lessons from Ed Shaughnessy, of Tonight Show fame, Dom Famularo, Global Drumming Ambassador and Educator, and Stanton Moore, a fellow New Orleanian and noted educator as well as drummer for Galactic.
+As a result, he has taken drum lessons from Ed Shaughnessy, of Tonight Show fame, the late Dom Famularo, Global Drumming Ambassador and Educator, and Stanton Moore, a fellow New Orleanian and noted educator as well as the drummer for Galactic.

-Mike also holds a BA in Marketing, BS in Education from the University of Central Oklahoma, including Graduate work from Vanderbilt University, and an MA in Organizational Leadership from Mid America Christian University.
+Mike also holds a BA in Marketing and a BS in Education from the University of Central Oklahoma, including Graduate work from Vanderbilt University, and an MA in Organizational Leadership from Mid America Christian University.

 Mike Ragland plays Ludwig drums, Zildjian cymbals, Evans drumheads, and Bopworks Drumsticks.